RDF Surfaces Primer

 :Alice a :Person .

-The semantics of a positive surface is interpreted as a logical truth:
+The semantics of the default positive surface are interpreted as a logical truth:

-The surface below should be interpreted as: "Alice is a person and knows Bob, and Bob is a person that knows Alice".
+The surface below should be interpreted as: "Alice is a person and knows Bob, and Bob is a person and knows Alice".

 As a logical statement: